 Ruth entered the field of arts management in 1991 as the managing director of the Lewitzky Dance Company, then Los Angeles’ premier modern dance ensemble.
 Prior to working with the Lewitzky troupe, Ruth spent 14 years in the private sector.
 Her financial, administrative and organizational experience included working as a management consultant with both Deloitte & Touche and McKinsey & Company.
 She also did independent consulting for the World Bank, drawing on her nine years as a commercial banker in New York and Hong Kong.
 She worked for the Chase Manhattan Bank in New York and Hong Kong and later started up and ran MG Finance in Hong Kong.

 Ruth has been a faculty member for a number of seminars offered by the League of American Orchestras and has mentored executive directors of orchestras through the League and more recently through the Kennedy Center’s Arts in Crisis program.
 She has been a guest lecturer on arts management at USC, UCLA, California State University Long Beach, American Jewish University and Loyola Marymount University.
 She has also served as a grant panelist for the California Community Foundation, the City of Los Angeles Department of Cultural Affairs, the Los Angeles County Arts Commission, the California Arts Council and the National Endowment for the Arts.
-She serves on the boards of the Ojai Music Festival and the USC Thornton School of Music and as an Advisor to United States Artists and was a founding member of the board of Arts for LA.
+She serves on the board of councilors of the USC Thornton School of Music and was a founding member of the board of Arts for LA.